jetsgit/contact-page/README.md

-## Demo of Mail in Rails 4.0 using Mandrill smtp service and Sidekiq for delayed job.
+## Mail in Rails 4.0 using Mandrill and Sidekiq.

 ### Requires: